wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 **The log showing up weird using SSH?**

+You can also use nano in terminal.
+The catch is, that nano will just show one long gigantic line.
+You can go to the end of that line, by pressing `ctrl` plus `e` and to the start of the line, by pressing `ctrl` plus `a`.
+But if you want to have a MUCH better overview, you're want to use tightvnc.

 That’s because you need the GUI, to view the log properly.
-Follow this guide, to install tightvnc, so you can view your raspberry pi’s desktop remotely - [installing tightvnc on the raspberry pi](http://programmaticponderings.wordpress.com/2012/12/26/installing-tightvnc-on-the-raspberry-pi/)
+Follow this guide, to install `tightvnc`, so you can view your raspberry pi’s desktop remotely - [installing tightvnc on the raspberry pi](http://programmaticponderings.wordpress.com/2012/12/26/installing-tightvnc-on-the-raspberry-pi/)

 **Another way of monitoring if the pi is downloading.**